Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

         }
 ```

-Again, you’re leaning on the Bulma framework’s specific way of defining radio buttons, making sure to assign `handleChange` to each radio button’s `onChange` event.
+Again, you lean on the Bulma framework’s specific way of defining radio buttons, making sure to assign `handleChange` to each radio button’s `onChange` event.

 For the previous and next paging buttons,  assign `handlePageClick` to their `onClick` events.
-The only difference is we pass in a value of the `currentPage` one lower or higher depending on if they use clicks ‘`previous`’ or ‘`next`’ respectively.
+The only difference is you pass in a value of the `currentPage` one lower or higher depending on if they use clicks ‘`previous`’ or ‘`next`’ respectively.

 ### The Complete BreedList Component File